astrikas/exercise-6-astrikas/README.md

 ### Rubric

 One point each for:

-- Remember permissions:
+- Frontend

-  - Usernames are unique.
+  - [x] Usernames are unique.
 When a user with an auth key creates a chat or enters one with a magic link, save on the server that they have permission to use that chat room. **[1 pt]**

-  - API endpoint to list which rooms a user is in. **[1 pt]**
-  - Optionally, you may let users name/rename rooms [0 pts]
-- Single-Page UI:
-  - Have only one HTML file, containing the elements to display either the login screen, a list of chats the user is in, or the screen for a single chat (list messages sent, display the magic invite link, fields to enter a new message), and showing or hiding the elements as appropriate.
+  - [x] Have only one HTML file, containing the elements to display either the login screen, a list of chats the user is in, or the screen for a single chat (list messages sent, display the magic invite link, fields to enter a new message), and showing or hiding the elements as appropriate.

+  - [x] Push Single-Page State to the Navigation Bar: Use the History API to set which page the user has navigated to.

+* [x] Users can use the Back button to navigate back to a chat page **[1 pt]**

+* [x] Users can use the Back button to navigate back to the index page **[1 pt]**

+- [x] Clear the magic passphrase from the navigation bar after one has been used.
       **[1 pt]**
-  - The entire app runs without reloading the page. **[1 pt]**
+  - [x] The entire app runs without reloading the page. **[1 pt]**
 - State from Navigation Bar: Users should be able to exit their browser and return to any URL the app presents to them.
-  - Front end pulls the chat_id from the navigation bar as needed **[1 pt]**
+- [x] Front end pulls the chat_id from the navigation bar as needed **[1 pt]**
-  - Front end pulls the magic passphrase from the navigation bar as needed **[1 pt]**
+- [x] Front end pulls the magic passphrase from the navigation bar as needed
-- Push Single-Page State to the Navigation Bar: Use the History API to set which page the user has navigated to.
-    - Users can use the Back button to navigate back to a chat page **[1 pt]**
-    - Users can use the Back button to navigate back to the index page **[1 pt]**
-- Clear the magic passphrase from the navigation bar after one has been used.

   **[1 pt]**

-- Asyncronously Post and Fetch New Messages: Use asynchronous calls to the JSON API to post and fetch new messages.
+- [x] Asyncronously Post and Fetch New Messages: Use asynchronous calls to the JSON API to post and fetch new messages.
 Continuously poll for new messages from other users and display them as they are written. **[1 pt]**

+  - Backend
+    - [x] API endpoint to list which rooms a user is in. **[1 pt]**